Body

 *Pseudonym used for child's safety.

 Your support makes that possible.
-Become a Safe Haven Champion today to create spaces where children can be protected, supported, and equipped for the future.
+Become a Safe Haven Champion today to allow children to learn how deeply they are loved by God and invited to become fully alive in His promises over their future.

 *Pseudonym used for child's safety.